-NALDIC manages Regional and Special Interest Groups (RIGs and SIGs) as well as EAL-Bilingual, an online discussion group.
+NALDIC manages a series of professional networks.
+These are Regional and Special Interest Groups (RIGs and SIGs) as well as EAL-Bilingual, an online discussion group.
 You do not need to be a NALDIC member to join these free groups.
 We also facilitate networking through Social Media.
 Additionally, NALDIC works collaboratively with many other associations and Sister Organisations, including EALAW, EEMEMA, NASSEA and SATEAL.

 For a list of Upcoming Events click here